Research

 My program of research is organized around interacting themes that have successfully garnered federal and private foundation support, including awards from the National Cancer Institute, the National Institute of Nursing Research, the American Cancer Society, and the T.J.
 Martell Foundation.

 Caregiver-Specific Psychosocial Intervention Development.
 A primary focus of my research is the development of feasible, acceptable, and targeted psychosocial interventions for caregivers, such as Meaning-Centered Psychotherapy for Caregivers (MCP-C).
 Despite being a source of suffering, the caregiving experience is concurrently an opportunity to connect to a sense of meaning and purpose, in both caregiving and in life.
 While caregivers rarely choose to step into the role, once assumed, caregiving allows for the realization of new strengths and capacities, for healing of relationships, refinement of life goals, and an enhanced sense of meaning and purpose.
 I developed MCP-C to help caregivers connect to a sense of meaning and purpose in caregiving and in life more generally.
 Through seven sessions that include didactics and structured reflection prompts, caregivers explore how they may continue to connect to what is meaningful to them despite suffering brought on by caregiving.
-The MCP-C manual will be published by Oxford University Press in late 2024.
+The MCP-C manual was published by Oxford University Press in 2024.

 Representative publications: